Vietnam.vn - Nền tảng quảng bá Việt Nam

 The pyramid-shaped offshore wind turbine uses a downwind configuration.
 This way, X1 Wind does not need to tilt or use special blades, thus avoiding collision with the support and saving on manufacturing costs.
 “This is especially important when we want to build larger turbines with a capacity of 15 megawatts (MW) or more.
 The floating platform combines the benefits of the PivotBuoy system and the downwind configuration, making wind energy production more efficient and cheaper,” X1 Wind said.

 The first version of the X1 Wind, called the X30, has been deployed and tested in the Canary Islands, Spain.
 The project began in April 2019 and production was completed in November 2020.
 The turbine array was divided into nine sections for transport to Las Palmas.
-The assembly was successfully completed at Hidramar, an experienced shipyard.
+The assembly was successfully carried out at Hidramar, an experienced shipyard.

 An Khang (According to Design Boom )